Last Updated: August 15 2023

-AU Only: Note that due to changes to the Scam Code by the Australian Communications and Media Authority (ACMA), SMS messages sent in Australia must be sent from a mobile phone number.
-Entering anything aside from a mobile number in your Sender ID puts you at risk of having your messages blocked.
+AU Only: Note that due to changes to the Scam Code by the Australian Communications and Media Authority (ACMA), SMS messages sent in Australia must be sent from a registered sender ID.
+By default your sender ID is set to Simpro’s registered sender ID, NOREPLY SP.
+Changing your sender ID puts you at risk of having your messages blocked.

 Many network providers in New Zealand may not support return messaging.
-It is recommended to contact your network provider to confirm if recipients can reply to messages received from simPRO.
+It is recommended to contact your network provider to confirm if recipients can reply to messages received from Simpro Premium.

 - If you have selected Other as the recipient, enter the recipient phone number under To.

 - Alternatively, click employees / contractors / customers from the list and the mobile numbers listed in their card files automatically populate the field.